 Four of Cups

-The four of Cups denotes someone who ignores the wealth they have in front of them and instead dreams of what they do not have.
-They miss gifts and experiences staring them in the face because they are looking inward towards things they may never have.
+The four of Cups denotes ignoring the wealth you have and instead dreaming of what you do not have.
+You miss gifts and experiences staring you in the face because you look towards things you may never have.

-The man in the image has three cups beside him but dreams of having more.
-In doing so he ignores the three cups he has, and does not notice the angel offering a fourth one!
-Sounds far-fetched, but we all do it.
+The man in the image has three cups beside him, yet dreams of having more.
+He ignores the three cups he already has, failing entirely to notice the angel offering a fourth.
+It sounds far-fetched, but it is a trap we all fall into.

 This situation starts through dissatisfaction with what you have, leading to boredom or disconnection, which in turn makes the situation worse.

-An idle mind can make up stories and webs of deceit and sometimes, a grandiose dream of what we should have, and what others should admit to or give us.
-We will dig in our heels and not move until we get it all, or carry a false sense of loss or injustice.
+An idle mind weaves stories and webs of deceit: grandiose dreams of what we should have, and what others must give us.
+We dig in our heels and refuse to move until we get it all, carrying a false, heavy sense of loss or injustice.

-The solution is to accept what you have and move forward with an eye to change.
+This need not happen at all if we simply took responsibility.
+The solution is to accept what you have and move forward with an eye toward the future.

-A person who believes they deserve everything, or believes themself to be more important than others (often resulting in them being uncaring, cruel, or expecting others to do all the work) is often called a narcissist.
-The name comes not from a psychology book but from mythology.
+A person who believes they deserve everything, or more important than others (often resulting in them being uncaring, cruel, or expecting others to do all the work), is called a narcissist.
+The name comes not from a psychology textbook, but from mythology.

 Narcissus

-There are a few versions of the story of Narcissus, but most center on him having received far more than his fair share of good fortune.
-He was born with good looks and a natural charm that attracted many suitors, causing him to eventually see them all as beneath him.
-He also developed a high sense of self-importance, becoming dismissive of the needs of others.
+There are a few versions of the story of Narcissus, but most center on him receiving far more than his fair share of good fortune.
+He was born with striking looks and natural charm that attracted many suitors, causing him to eventually view them all as beneath him.
+He developed a towering sense of self-importance, becoming entirely dismissive of the needs of others.

-Nobody he saw was good enough for him until he chanced to see his own reflection at the bank of a river, whereupon he fell deeply in love with his reflection and remained there, thinking about the beauty of the reflection for so long that he sprouted roots and became the plant Narcissus.
-This plant is often seen growing on the edges of water with a drooping head as if staring at its own reflection.
+Nobody was good enough for him until he saw his own reflection at the bank of a river.
+He fell deeply in love with this reflection.
+He remained there, obsessed with his own beauty for so long that he sprouted roots and became the narcissus flower.
+This plant is frequently seen growing on the edges of water, its drooping head forever staring at its own reflection.

 Description and Symbology

-The card shows the self-absorbed Narcissus sat by the bank of a river and contemplating the superficial and unimportant (i.e. himself) and ignorant of the good fortune he has (the three cups next to him) and a fourth cup being offered to him by a winged messenger, aka providence.
+The card shows the self-absorbed Narcissus seated by the bank of a river and contemplating the superficial and unimportant; himself.
+He is ignorant of the good fortune he has (the three cups next to him) and a fourth cup being offered to him by a winged messenger, aka providence.

 Narcissus contemplating himself